squidgy617/BrawlCodes/README.md

 Currently, this only chooses between the default stage, L-alt, R-alt, and Z-alt.
 It can be edited relatively easily to choose between more.

 This code only works with Project+'s stage list system.
+There are two versions of the code - one meant for P+ 2.4.2 and onward, and one meant for P+Ex 1.3 and onward.